Solar Hot Water

 The hole size was small for the 3/8 hose, and took some effort to get the intire 7 inches of hose down into the tank.

 Very tight fit.
+But a tight friction fit was what I wanted.
 I used Olive Oil for lubrication.

 Pex floats and the floating tendancy could bend the pex.

 Copper is harder than the tank plastic, and is relatively sharp.